Are you looking to invest in residential development?

 The building sector is booming right now and Ottawa Cohousing offers a variety of investment opportunities.

 Cohousing has proven to be a very stable form of housing with less turnover and longer tenures.
-Residents invest in this housing model choose it with intention.
-Existing cohouses in Canada and around the world have long wait lists of interested households.
+Residents who choose to invest in this housing model do so with intention.
+Existing cohousing communities in Canada and around the world have long wait lists of interested households.
 Units are in high demand and it doesn't take long to resell or fill a rental vacancy.

 Ottawa Cohousing makes investing easy

 We will be directly involved with the development process including: hiring a Project Manager or collaborating with a Developer, project and construction budgets, specifications, development and construction schedules.
 We will ensure that contracts and budgets are reviewed by professionals, that contingencies are appropriate to each phase of development, and that payments are certified.
 Monthly reports on work, schedule and budget will be shared to keep investors up to date on the progress of the project.
 Ottawa Cohousing is dedicated to supporting our investors by keeping them well informed.

 CONTACT US: for more information and to discover what current opportunities we may have available for investment.

 Tenants interested in Cohousing are in it for the long term.

 As each tenant will be committing to share in both the space, utilities, and the group amenities, tenants will need to consider their fit with the community at large and if they are suited to cohousing.
 The existing group of residents may have a process by which the potential tenant can get a better understanding of what living in the community would be like.